 Geminids: Caused by a minor planet called 3200 Phaethon and peaking around December 13/14, with around 70 multi-coloured meteors per hour.

-* A meteor that then reaches the Earth’s surface without being vaporized is known as a meteorite s are classified as either stony, iron or stony-iron.
-Freshly fallen meteorites are often dark brown or black in colour and covered with a thin coating of glass called the fusion crust.
+A meteor that then reaches the Earth’s surface without being vaporized is known as a meteorite.
+These are classified as either stony, iron or stony-iron.
+Freshly fallen meteorites are often dark brown or black in color and covered with a thin coating of glass called the fusion crust.
 This crust is formed when meteors are superheated falling through Earth’s atmosphere.
 However, after laying in the ground for a while and being attacked by the Earth’s elements, this fusion crust often crumbles away.